 What is UV

-In addition to visible light (i.e., wavelengths ranging from 400 to 750 nm) and infrared, sunlight at ground level contains UV-A (or near ultraviolet, NUV, 400-320 nm), UV-B (320-280 nm) and small amounts of UV-C (280-200 nm) light.
+In addition to visible light (i.e., wavelengths ranging from 400 to 750 nm) and infrared, sunlight at ground level contains UV-A ( 400-320 nm), UV-B (320-280 nm) and small amounts of UV-C (280-200 nm) light.
 Above the atmosphere, UV-D, or vacuum UV, is an important part of the solar spectrum.
 Virtually no UV-D passes through the atmosphere.
 At even shorter wavelengths, the UV range grades into the soft-X-ray range.

 UV-B is absorbed by most materials normally used to manufacture lenses, and digital camera sensors also possess low sensitivities in these ranges.
-UV-C is rapidly absorbed by atmospheric oxygen, and at ground level is largely irrelevant to photography.
+UV-C is rapidly absorbed by atmospheric oxygen, and at ground level solar UV-C is irrelevant to photography.
 UV-D is very rapidly absorbed by atmospheric gases, including nitrogen.

 How I arrived to UV photography

-The reward is that we can get a glimpse on a world otherwise invisible to us.
+The reward is that we can document and study a world otherwise invisible to us.
 In addition to its visual appeal, UV photography has numerous uses in science, technology and forensics.
-However, not too many scientists have used UV photography to document macroscopic objects (aside for flowers and birds plumage, which have been the subject of dozens of papers).
+However, not too many scientists have used UV photography to document macroscopic objects (aside for flowers and birds plumage, which have been the subject of hundreds, or possibly thousands of papers).
 As an example, when I decided to look at the shells of land snails in UV (and IR) and did not quite understand what I was looking at, I found out that apparently no other scientist had thought of doing the same thing, and I was able to put to good use what I learned about UV photography in the following paper:

 A realistic time- and action plan goes as follows: